matchstick-studio/360med/network/forum/templates/messages/closed.md

 Hello {{ user.profile.name }}!

-We believe that this post does not fit the main topic of this site as it is not a bioinformatics question.
+We believe that this post does not fit the main topic of this site as it is not a "medical" question.

 For this reason we have closed your question.
 This allows us to keep the site focused on the topics that the community can help with.